John Montefusco

-John Joseph Montefusco Jr. (born May 25, 1950), nicknamed "The Count," is an American former professional baseball player and coach.
+John Joseph Montefusco Jr. (born May 25, 1950), nicknamed "the Count", is an American former professional baseball player and coach.
 He played as a right-handed pitcher in Major League Baseball from 1974 to 1986, most notably as a member of the San Francisco Giants with whom he won the National League Rookie of the Year Award and pitched a no-hitter.
 He also played for the Atlanta Braves, San Diego Padres, and the New York Yankees.

+Early life

+Montefusco was born in Long Branch, New Jersey, and raised in Keansburg.
+Montefusco attended Middletown High School in Middletown Township.

 Baseball career

-Born in Long Branch, New Jersey and raised in Keansburg, Montefusco attended Middletown High School (since renamed as Middletown High School North).
 Named the National League Rookie of the Year in 1975, Montefusco's nickname was "The Count", a pun on his last name which sounds like Monte Cristo.
 In his 13-year career, his record was 90-83, with 1,081 strikeouts, and a 3.54 ERA.
 He was a National League All-Star in 1976, winning a career high 16 games that year.

 On September 3, 1974, Montefusco entered his first major league game as a relief pitcher.
 Not only was he the winning pitcher that day, he also hit a home run in his first major-league at-bat.
 He is one of only a handful of pitchers to do so, and is one of two players to both hit a home run in his first at bat and win the Rookie of the Year Award.
 The other is Wally Moon.

 Before a game against the Los Angeles Dodgers on July 4, 1975, Montefusco guaranteed he would win the game.
 He proceeded to throw a shutout as the Giants defeated the Dodgers 1–0.

 On September 29, 1976, Montefusco threw a no-hitter for the Giants in a 9-0 victory versus the Atlanta Braves.
 It was the last no-hitter to be thrown by a Giant until Jonathan Sánchez threw one on July 10, 2009.

 In June 1980, Montefusco got into a fight with Giants manager Dave Bristol after defeating the rival Los Angeles Dodgers.
 Montefusco was angry at Bristol for removing him from the game too early.

 After the 1983 season, Montefusco signed a three-year, $2.3 million contract to remain with the Yankees.
 He started the 1986 season in the team's bullpen but pitched in only four games before hip pain became too severe to pitch through.
 On September 28, he retired.